 Credit Committee.
 The Bank's Credit Committee consists of the Chief Executive Officer or his deputy, who is also the chairman of the Credit Committee, and two members of the Board of Directors.
 Each year, at the first Board of Directors meeting after the General Shareholders' Meeting, the members of the Credit Committee are determined.
 Two alternate committee members are also designated.
-Decisions of the Credit Committee relating to credit allocations require unanimous approval with each Credit Committee that have unanimous backing are executed directly while resolutions made on a majority basis are executed following the approval of the Board of Directors.
-The Credit Committee examined 82 credit files in 2015 and seven in the first three months of 2016.
+Decisions of the Credit Committee relating to credit allocations require unanimous approval with each Credit Committee member having an opportunity to examine the credit file in question.
+Resolutions of the Credit Committee that have unanimous backing are executed directly, while resolutions made on a majority basis are executed following the approval of the Board of Directors.
+The Credit Committee examined 60 credit files in 2016 and 22 in the first three months of 2017.

 Credit Revision Committee.
 The Credit Revision Committee was established within the context of the Bank's credit risk policy in order to ensure that after any revision of its loan portfolio at the end of the year, relations with credit customers are evaluated and, where necessary, the credit limits allocated are renewed or revised.
-In 2015, the Bank's Credit Revision Committee revised all the firms and institutions under the authority of the Board of Directors and Credit Committee and completed the examination and revision of limits for hundreds of group or individual companies and correspondents.
+In 2017, the Bank's Credit Revision Committee revised all the firms and institutions under the authority of the Board of Directors and Credit Committee and completed the examination and revision of limits for hundreds of group or individual companies and correspondents.